AZD7503 for Non-alcoholic Fatty Liver Disease

 The trial protocol does not specify if you need to stop taking your current medications, but it mentions that any changes to medications within one month before screening are not allowed.
 This might mean you should maintain your current medication regimen without changes.

-What makes the drug AZD7503 unique for treating non-alcoholic fatty liver disease?
+What evidence suggests that AZD7503 might be an effective treatment for non-alcoholic fatty liver disease?

 Are You a Good Fit for This Trial?